EU top court throws out citizens' climate suit | DW | 22.05.2019

 The EU has vowed to reduce its greenhouse gas emissions to pre-1990 levels by 2030, but experts warn that the earth is still likely to warm by an average of 3 degrees Celsius (5.4 degrees Fahrenheit).
 This will have catastrophic consequences including widespread wildfires, the flooding of coastal regions, and a mass extinction of animals and plants.

-The famalies have vowed to keep up their legal fight and hold their leaders to account for mediating the effects of climate change.
+The families have vowed to keep up their legal fight and hold their leaders to account for mediating the effects of climate change.

 es/sms (AFP, dpa)